wongvincent/brightspace-integration/README.md

 The config file will get overwritten during the build.

+## NPM and Bower Dependency Locking

+We use lock files to lock both our NPM and Bower dependencies.
+This ensures we only pick up changes to dependencies when we explicitly ask for them and are prepared to test them.

+### Bower Locking

 To install a new dependency or update an existing one:
 1. If you haven't already, install `bower-locker` globally using `npm install -g bower-locker`
 2. Unlock `bower.json` by running `bower-locker unlock`